S T E E L C I T Y S T R I N G S

 About the filmmaker:

-Tony Williams has been making this unpaid film on his own, donating his time and equipment for the past 16 months as a contribution to Steel City Strings, young musicians and youth orchestras in the Illawarra area.
+Tony Williams has been making this unpaid film on his own, donating his time and equipment for the past two years as a contribution to Steel City Strings, young musicians and youth orchestras in the Illawarra area.
 Williams has been in the film industry for over 50 years and has made award winning feature films, commercials and documentaries.
-His feature film Next of Kin, highly praised by Quentin Tarantino, is about to be rereleased by Umbrella Films in Melbourne.
-His last film The King Sun – John Olsen a Portrait at 85 has been seen throughout Australia, by DVD distribution, Art Gallery screenings, and ABC TV screening.
+His feature film Next of Kin, highly praised by Quentin Tarantino, is about to be re-released by Umbrella Films in Melbourne.
+His last film The King Sun – John Olsen a Portrait at 85 has been seen throughout Australia, by DVD distribution, Art Gallery screenings, and ABC TV screenings.

 Here are some of the highly talented performers Steel City Strings have supported and given the opportunity to perform.
 Aged 12 – 15.